model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

    ```

    `requires` here indicates this function expects its `divisor` input to never
-   be 0, or it will not execute correctly (i.e. panic).
+   be 0, or it will not execute correctly (for instance panic or cause undefined
+   behavior).

    `ensures` puts a bound on the output, relative to the `dividend` input.

-   Conditions in contracts are plain Rust expressions which reference the
+   Conditions in contracts are Rust expressions which reference the
    function arguments and, in case of `ensures`, the return value of the
    function.
 The return value is a special variable called `result` (see [open
    questions](#open-questions) on a discussion about (re)naming).
 Syntactically